lomin/alive/PITCHME.md

 "Designers can hand over mockups or concept art and developers implement them."

-- Designers can iterate directly in HTML and get feedback immediately.       <!-- .element: class="fragment" -->
+- In this way, designers produce throw away artefacts. <!-- .element: class="fragment" -->
-- Less waste gets produced.
-There are no throw away design artefacts.    <!-- .element: class="fragment" -->
+- Designers could instead iterate directly in HTML and get feedback immediately.    <!-- .element: class="fragment" -->
-- Designers and developers work with each other, not one for the other.
-This result in less misunderstandings.  <!-- .element: class="fragment" -->
+- This kind of collaboration will boost misunderstandings.  <!-- .element: class="fragment" -->

 #VSLIDE